 The results of hypothesis testing state that employee satisfaction has a significant and negative direct effect on the intention to stop working.
 This is not separated from the three priority variables of intention to stop.
 The main priority of the intention to quit the company is if you have a good opportunity, then there is a desire to find another job.
 Account officers in Lumajang Regency have the desire to move from their current jobs.
 However, because the opportunity still does not exist, they are still holding on to what they are getting now.
 Retention management applied by the company is now able to block outside employment opportunities.
-The second priority is not enjoying this job and wants to find another job.
-Account officers in Lumajang Regency do not feel that they are enjoying their current job, and indeed they want to find another job.
+The second priority is not enjoying their current job, and indeed they want to find another job.
 However, they are still unsure of other jobs that will be found.
 There are doubts if the new work later, the implementation of retention management is far worse than what they now accept as account officers.
 The last priority is the hope of finding another job in common.
 The majority of account officers do not expect to find the same job as they do now.
 They hope to find a better job.
 This expectation is still far from being influenced by the company's retention management implementation system.